twodee/madeup/docs/reference.md

 ~~~

 ###Assignment (`=`)
 Bind a value to a name using the `=` operator.
-This operator is right-associative, meaning that in an expression with multiple `=` operations, the rightmost `=` will be evaluated first.

 {:.mup}
 ~~~
-a = b = 3
+a = 3
+b = a + 1
-print a -- 3
+print a -- prints 3
-print b -- 3
+print b -- prints 4
 sum = a + b -- sum holds 6
 diff = a - b -- diff holds 0
 ~~~